yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 This program uses this option to control the devices.
 For that you only need a cheap **USB-TTL converter module** (mostly with IC CP210x/CH340/FTDI232) between your Laptop/PC and device.

 ![github](https://github.com/yellobyte/ElectronicLoad-Control-XY-FZ35/raw/main/Doc/USB-TTL-Wiring.jpg)

+## :information_source: Revision history

+- 2019/05: V1.0.0, Initial version, built with MS Visual Studio 2019.
+- 2019/10: V1.0.5, Some bugfixing to catch all alarms properly.
+- 2022/02: V1.1.0, Export chart to *.csv added.
+7-digit display for load status added.
+VS2022.
+- 2022/03: V1.2.0, Error messages improved.
+- 2024/02: V1.3.1, A nasty 2-digit COM error fixed.
+Load current can now be set to 0.00A which is helpful for monitoring only.
+Option to display LVP voltage in chart added.
+Horizontal scrolling on event list box activated.

 ## :relaxed: Postscript